-At best, only two unrelated people can be named on a policy—and you’d better have a great relationship: Checks for claims for damage are made out to both of you, even if it’s your laptop that was destroyed and your roommate has long since moved out.
-For more on this, read: 5 things all roommates need to know about renter's insurance.
+At best, only two unrelated people can be named on a policy—and you better have a great relationship: Checks for claims for damage are made out to both of you, even if it’s your laptop that was destroyed and your roommate has long since moved out.
+For more on this, read: "5 things all roommates need to know about renter's insurance."

-If your dog bites someone inside or outside your apartment, the liability portion of your renter's insurance usually covers this—unless you own an “aggressive” breed such as a pit bull, Rottweiler or wolf hybrid.
+If your dog bites someone inside or outside your apartment, the liability portion of your renter's insurance usually covers this—unless you own an “aggressive” breed such as a pit bull, Rottweiler, or wolf hybrid with a history of biting.
 If in doubt, ask.

 5. What happens if damage occurs when I'm out of town?

-With Covid and remote working, a lot of people are spending time outside of NYC in second homes, with family members, or in Airbnb's in remote locations.
+A lot of people are spending time outside of NYC in second homes, with family members, or in Airbnbs in remote locations.
 Many have canceled their insurance policies as a result.
 This is a bad idea.
 We are seeing more burglaries and water-related damage in unoccupied apartments.
 You need to be insured for this to be covered.